‘Mean Girls’ quotes earn Lindsay Lohan teen movie surprising Writers Guild Award nomination

 Kinsey - Bill Condon.

-Before Sunset - Richard Linklater, Julie Delpy & Ethan Hawke; story by Richard Linklater & Kim Krizan.
+Before Sunset - Richard Linklater, Julie Delpy & Ethan Hawke; story by Linklater & Kim Krizan.

 The Motorcycle Diaries - José Rivera.